EvgenyTernovoy/StickyNotes/readme.md

     this.UI = new UI(this.storage, this.useCases)
 ```

-Actually for use all power this architecture we should use TypeScript and their interfaces.
+Actually for use all power this architecture we should use TypeScript and its interfaces.

 Following this approach we would have less coupling and more cohesion.

-Also, we can separate our file in different way, e.g. separate it by features.
+Also, we can separate our files in different way, e.g. separate it by features.